 |Teaching Language||Mainly in French, some courses in English|

 There is a manifest need for professionals who can combine a thorough knowledge of law with a good understanding of economics.
-At a time when transversal skills are increasingly important, the Masters offers law students and economics students the chance to acquire pertinent knowledge in the other field and, as a result, to benefit from genuinely complementary training.
+At a time when transversal skills are increasingly important, the Masters offers law students and economics students the possibility of acquiring knowledge relevant to different economic sectors of the world of business.

 Subject to changes.